aycaikaya/file-storage-api/README.md

-API DOCUMENTATION
+API Documentation
 Swagger UI can be accessed at http://localhost:8080/swagger-ui.html#/

-TESTS
+Tests
 bash
 Copy code
 # Run tests
 mvn test

-LICENSE
+License
 This project is open-source and is licensed under the MIT License.
 For more details, please refer to the LICENSE file.

-AUTHOR
+Author
 Ayça İdil Kaya

-NOTES:
+Notes
 Here is the github repo for algorithm study: https://github.com/aycaikaya/algorithm-study